EmumbaOrg/emumba-nx-boilerplate-plugin/README.md

    npm i
    ```

-For development/testing purposes, comment the line with @emumba-com:registry in the .npmrc files located at project root, /packages/emumbaplugin and /packages/emumba-project-setup.
+For development/testing purposes, comment the line with @emumbaorg:registry in the .npmrc files located at project root, /packages/emumbaplugin and /packages/emumba-project-setup.

 4. Set up a local registry for testing and run the project locally.
 In one terminal, run: